user-vi/JavaAsASecondLanguage/lecture04/slides/lecture04.md

 ---
-## OkHTTP
+## Java Http Client
-We use build-in java http client
+We will use a built-in http client.

 @See ChatClient